Fact: A solid customer onboarding experience will most definitely improve customer retention and reduce churn.

 3. ROI/Value Delivery: Capturing value delivered at go-live or soon after go-live is hard but perhaps the most important for your team to measure.
 As scope changes happen during implementation, it is critical to keep a tab on how that has influenced your value delivery.
 Too little ROI delivered at the promised time is not enough to ensure retention and usage.

 4. Time to First Value (TTFV): TTFV is when your customer starts to derive actual value from your product and is no longer just learning how it works.
 This value can be measured in various ways, like cost or time saved in their workflow or the number of transactions executed in a given time.
-In mature companies, go-live times are replaced by Time-To-Value (TTFV).
+In mature companies, go-live times are replaced by Time-to-First-Value (TTFV).

 TTFV is a subjective metric based on your product and your customer needs.
 But, it is the most critical metric for mature customer support teams and if your customers use features that provide different elements of value to them.